Mirantis/virtlet/docs/docs/dev/build-tool.md

 ### build-docs

-Builds the documentation using [MkDocs](https://www.mkdocs.org/) and puts the result into `gh-pages` branch.
+Builds the documentation using [MkDocs](https://www.mkdocs.org/) and puts the result into `docs` branch.
 The copy of MkDocs output is stored under `_docs/` subdirectory of the working copy.
 The build is done only if the docs changed since they were last build and stored under `gh-docs` branch or if the current working copy is dirty (i.e.